jbkimble/code_tools/benchmark_framework/README.md

 # Big O

-If you use the Big O code snippet the output will give you an additional line showing the rate that the execution time of your code is increasing
+If you use the Big O code snippet the code will be run through a cycle of 7 orders of magnitude and the output will have an additional line showing the rate that the execution time of your code is increasing

 ```
 times_run    user     system      total        real